pieterbl/Grove_LCD_RGB_Backlight/README.md

     void blinkLED();

-For more information, please refer to [wiki page](http://wiki.seeedstudio.com/Grove-LCD_RGB_Backlight/).
+For more information, please refer to this [wiki page](http://wiki.seeedstudio.com/Grove-LCD_RGB_Backlight/).

 ----